Recent market activity characterised by the below themes, currently at play in the asset class :

 2. Manager Selection

-Who are the talented managers in Europe?
+Who are the talented managers?

 Given the plethora of new managers entering the market, raising funds and rolling out new strategies in the space, it has become increasingly challenging to spot talent, discern through profiles and analyse performance, investment thesis and perspectives.
 Benefiting from a depth of knowledge and array of relationships is paramount in order to back the appropriate project and manager.